massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 1. On the toolbar, select **Delete resource group**.
 1. Enter the resource group name and confirm that you want to delete it.

 > **CAUTION:** Deleting a resource group deletes all resources contained within it.
-If you chose an existing resource group for this exercise, any existing resources outside the scope of this exercise will also be deleted.
+If you chose an existing resource group for this exercise, any existing resources outside the scope of this